ghik/kubernetes-the-harder-way/docs/09_Simplifying_Network_Setup_with_Cilium.md

 Previous: [Installing Essential Cluster Services](08_Installing_Essential_Cluster_Services.md)

-# Simplifying Network Setup with Cilium
+# Simplifying Network Setup with Cilium (optional)

 In this extra chapter we'll look at [Cilium](https://cilium.io), a project that will allow us to simplify our Kubernetes deployment, especially its networking part.